archanaraj-m/k8s/teamstasks/may9.md

 * 5.Write down all the steps required to make Kubernetes highly available
 * https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/

-* 6.Do a rolling update and roll back
+* 6.Do a rolling update and roll back(29/30 directdevops)
 * means rolling update is update the version(ex:java17) if we want for the application
 * if we want previous version(ex:java11) i.e roll back
 * Role and ClusterRole: